-Internet: www.ussteel.com/corp/EthicsLine U. S. Steel Intranet: Click on "Ethics and Safety Hotline" on the Ethics and Compliance intranet page
+Internet: www.ussteel.com/corp/EthicsLine U. S. Steel Intranet: Click on "Ethics and Safety Line" under "Employee Links"

 For more information, consult the Safety and Industrial Hygiene policy and the Alcohol and Drug Free Workplace policy.

 - The back-up alarm on my forklift is not functioning properly.
 The forklift operates well otherwise, and I can still move the material without the alarm.
 What should I do?